claude-market/marketplace/plugin-builder/README.md

 ### `/plugin-builder:add`

-Add a new component to an existing plugin.
+Add a new component to an existing plugin using specialized builder skills.

 **Use this when:**